johnridesabike/bikewalklife/posts/2021/04/when-streets-were-for-everyone-columbus-ga-in-1900.md

   alt: Historic photo of Springer Opera House.
   caption: 'Image credit: Georgia Archives & Digital Library of Georgia.'
 external_link: https://dlg.usg.edu/record/dlg_vang_mus125
+excerpt: >
+  Bike lanes, mixed-use trails, and public transportation aren't just modern fads.
+For most of history, our streets hosted a diverse mixture of mobility methods.
+What if we could see exactly how our streets would look without cars dominating them?
+Thanks to historical archives, we can!

 ---
 Bike lanes, mixed-use trails, and public transportation aren't just modern fads.
 For most of history, our streets hosted a diverse mixture of mobility methods.
 What if we could see exactly how our streets would look without cars dominating them?
 Thanks to historical archives, we can!